-You may request a copy of our notice at any time.
+You may request a copy of our notice at any time from a Wilmington Health team member.
 For more information about our privacy practices, or for additional copies of this notice, please contact us using the information listed at the end of this notice.

 Uses and Disclosures of Medical Information

 We use and disclose medical information about you for treatment, payment, and health care operations.
 For example:

 - Treatment: We may use your medical information to treat you or disclose your medical information to a physician or other health care provider providing treatment to you.

 - Payment: We may use and disclose your medical information to obtain payment for services we provide to you.

 - Health Care Operations: We may use and disclose your medical information regarding our health care operations.
 Health care operations include quality assessment and improvement activities, reviewing the competence or qualifications of health care professionals, evaluating practitioner and provider performance, conducting training programs, accreditation, certification, licensing or credentialing activities.

 - To You and on Your Authorization: You may give us written authorization to use your medical information or to disclose it to anyone for any purpose.
 If you give us an authorization, you may revoke it in writing at any time.
 Your revocation will not affect any use or disclosures permitted by your authorization while it was in effect.
 Unless you give us a written authorization, we cannot use or disclose your medical information for any reason except those described in this notice.